 If you dine out twice a month using this technique, you'll save $110.40 per year!
 That's a pretty nice hunk of change to save for choosing to drop the cost of drinks, isn't it?

-This is a perfect example of strategic spending.
-You make small sacrifices so that you can enjoy something wonderful and not go broke doing it!
+This is a perfect example of how you can make small sacrifices, enjoy something wonderful and not go broke doing it!

 There are many options people have in today’s world for how they wish to live.

 Most opt for houses, condos and apartments, all of which can be expensive.

 - living in mobile homes or

 - building “little houses” that they can place on land they own or rent.